 Boiler manufacturers with closed digital connections, such as Worcester's BB/EMS or Valliant's e-BUS can only be switched on and off with a Nest thermostat (using the boilers 230v connection), instead of being dynamically controlled in an efficient way with OpenTherm.
 The only way to run these modulation boilers efficiently, is with the boiler manufacturers own controls.
 However, this is at the cost of innovation and choice.
 If a customer wants a particular thermostat, it really shouldn't affect the boilers efficiency because of this.

 Secondly, OpenTherm is licensed by the OpenTherm Association.
-To become an OpenTherm Association Member, you have to pay for annual membership and this is costly.
-I have emailed the OpenTherm Association several times over the past few years and received zero communication back.
-I find their website poor and the products members create aren't independently tested for compatibility.
+To become an OpenTherm Association Member, you have to pay for annual membership and this is costly, which could hold smaller thermostat manufacturers back.
+Unfortunately, I find their website hard to navigate and the products members create aren't always independently tested for compatibility.
 When there are compatibility issues, manufacturers are not held to account for any shortcomings.
-'Unregulated' is an understatement and this is shown on a regular basis, where I see installers struggling with OpenTherm thermostats on so called OpenTherm enabled boilers.
+'Unregulated' is an understatement and this is shown on a regular basis, where I see installers struggling with OpenTherm thermostats, on so called OpenTherm enabled boilers.
 Sadly it is hard to write about the OpenTherm Association without being negative, but they have made things harder than they should be.

 Thirdly, some manufacturers have attempted to make their own OpenTherm enabled controls, the only controls that will work with their boilers.
 I can name 3 boiler manufacturers that have made OpenTherm controls harder than they should be to fit.
 The Baxi 600 Series boiler is one of them.
 This boiler needs the controls to have the Domestic Hot Water (DHW) Data ID for the controls to be compatible with the boiler.
 The problem is, the OpenTherm Protocol Specification doesn't require OpenTherm enabled controls to have this Data ID.
 This has resulted in many frustrated installers and quite rightly so.
 Baxi's own OpenTherm enabled controls have this Data ID and this is a way of preventing installers using other 3rd party controls on their boiler that don't have this Data ID.